-Legislation passed this session allows prescribing practitioners and pharmacists to enter into agreements with community health organizations, EMS providers, government agencies, law enforcement agencies, local and regional boards of education, and syringe services programs to distribute opioid antagonists through secured boxes or machines or vending machines.
-The new law specifies how these boxes and machines must be operated and maintained and provides liability protection to prescribing practitioners and pharmacists who enter into agreements to supply opioid antagonists through these means (PA 23-52, § 12, effective upon passage).
+Legislation passed in 2023 allows prescribing practitioners and pharmacists to enter into agreements with community health organizations, EMS providers, government agencies, law enforcement agencies, local and regional boards of education, and syringe services programs to distribute opioid antagonists through secured boxes or machines or vending machines.
+The law specifies how these boxes and machines must be operated and maintained and provides liability protection to prescribing practitioners and pharmacists who enter into agreements to supply opioid antagonists through these means (PA 23-52, § 12, codified at CGS § 21a-286).